marcush1022/NoTe/Nodejs/nodejs_express.md

 4. res.redirect
 `res.redirect([status,] path)`
-`Redirect to the URL derived from the specified path, with specified status (a positive integet that correspond to HTTP status code);` use it like this: res.redirect('/foo/bar');
+`[Redirect to the URL derived from the specified path], with specified status (a positive integet that correspond to HTTP status code);` use it like this: res.redirect('/foo/bar');
 res.redirect('http://fooobar.com');